Collections in Frankfurt/M.

 Collections in Görlitz

-The Natural History Museum houses extensive scientific collections with a total of over 6 million objects from the fields of zoology, soil zoology, entomology, botany, paleontology and geology.
+The Museum of Natural History houses extensive scientific collections with a total of over 6 million objects from the fields of zoology, soil zoology, entomology, botany, paleontology and geology.
 These collections represent an archive of the animate and inanimate nature and document the development of organisms in space and time.
 They serve scientists worldwide e.g. for taxonomic-systematic, morphological and ecological studies.

 |Soil Zoology Collections